adslbarxatov/DatesDifference/README.md

 ## Description

-A tool for managing Windows registry settings for file extensions.
+A tool for evaluating the difference in two dates.
 Detailed description of the app is now available on [its own page](https://adslbarxatov.github.io/DatesDifference)

 &nbsp;